Caner-HK/CWC-Caner-Weather-Channel/README.md

 Stay tuned for updates and improvements as we continue to develop and enhance the CWC experience.

+## Developer Research

+CWC offers source code specifically for developer research, which can be downloaded from the release section.
+>Note that the Developer Research source code differs from the actual CWC release page.
+It is designed for the purpose of developing features and researching improvements and does not include any API keys.

+Download the source code from the [Release page](https://github.com/Caner-HK/CWC-Caner-Weather-Channel/releases/tag/Developer_Research).

 ## License Information:

 CWC does not utilize any open-source licenses, such as the MIT License or Apache License 2.0.
 Instead, it operates under a proprietary license issued by Caner HK, specifically designed for the CWC project.
 You can view the license here: [CWC License](https://github.com/iMallpa/CWC-Caner-Weather-Channel/blob/main/LICENSE).